Aaron-Bopp/Obsidian-notes/D&D/D&D/MOTW/Book/tomemulti.md

 > *Children of the Corn* is one way to go here, but if you think about it, almost any strange organization could be a cult and it doesn’t even have to be overtly religious.
 An ancient order of astrologers could be sending our young Initiate coded commands via a popular science program of the day like Carl Sagan’s *Cosmos* or the local astronomy club.
 >
 > **The Monstrous:** A child vampire or teenage werewolf is not at all difficult to imagine and there are a wide variety of tropes in movies and television to draw [[inspiration]] from.
 From *My Best Friend is a Vampire* to the antics of various generations of Disney’s teenaged werewolves, the kid monster was a popular comedic subject.
 Buffy the Vampire Slayer elevated the material further in the 1990s.
-The key, as with [[the Divine]] playbook, is to hide the monster in the classroom.
+The key, as with [[The Divine]] playbook, is to hide the monster in the classroom.
 A more comedic campaign could have the community embrace the monster, especially if that player can lead a local high school team to victory.

 # Inspiration from Other Worlds